Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 ### Step 4.
 Populate a ListView with images

 It's time to populate the `ListView` with images.
-For that purpose, the `Photo Album Native Code` project has already been provisioned with eight images.
+For that purpose, the `Photo Album Native` project has already been provisioned with eight images.
 As discussed earlier, they are located in the `app --> res` folder.
 These images should be set as the items source of the `ListView`.
-The items source definition should be created in a view model file and then consumed by the `ListView` in the `main-page.js/main-page.xml` files.
+The items source definition should be created in a view model file and then consumed by the `ListView` in the `homeView.js/homeView.xml` files.

 <hr data-action="start" />

 #### Action

-* **a.** Right-click the `app` folder and choose **Add** --> **New File**.
-Select `JavaScript` for the file type and  name the file `view-model.js`.
+* **a.** Right-click the `homeView` folder and choose **Add** --> **New File**.
+Select `JavaScript` for the file type and  name the file `homeView-view-model.js`.
 This is the place you will define the data model.
-* **a.** In the `view-model.js` add the following declarations to load the necessary modules from the `tns-core-modules`:
+* **a.** In the `homeView-view-model.js` add the following declarations to load the necessary modules from the `tns-core-modules`:
 ```
 var observable = require("data/observable");
 var imageSourceModule = require("image-source");